 The Act and Regulations require Councils to report actual results against these indicators, together with the other prescribed indicators contained in Schedule 3 of the Regulations, in the annual Performance Statement.
 After the Regulation transition period, the annual Performance Statement will report the current year results against three preceding years and the forecast results from the financial statements in the Strategic Resource Plan.
-For the 2015/16 Budget, during the transition period, only one preceding year of data is required.
+For the 2016/17 Budget, during the transition period, only two preceding year of data is required.

-- 7. Definitions for the key components of the indicators are as follows: - (a) Adjusted underlying result is the net surplus or deficit for the year (per Australian Accounting Standards) adjusted for non-recurrent grants used to fund capital expenditure, non-monetary asset contributions, and contributions to fund capital expenditure other than grants and non-monetary asset contributions. - (b) Working capital (current assets/current liabilities) is a general measure of the organisation's liquidity and its ability to meet its commitments as and when they fall due. - (c) Unrestricted cash means all cash and cash equivalents other than restricted cash, including cash that will be used to fund capital expenditure from the previous financial year.
+- 7. Definitions for the key components of the indicators are as follows: - (a) Adjusted underlying result is the net surplus or deficit for the year (per Australian Accounting Standards) adjusted for non-recurrent grants used to fund capital expenditure, non-monetary asset contributions, and contributions to fund capital expenditure other than grants and non-monetary asset contributions.